SurendraK11/LastFmDemo/README.md

 Allows user to search album, search result displayed in list.
 Application shows detail information about album by selecting an album from list.

-Search album api support **Paging**, so application took advantage of paging and fetch data per page
+Search album api supports **Paging**, so application took advantage of paging (fetching and displaying data per page)

 ## High Level Architecture (MVVM)